Medical expert says Chesterfield fire recruit who collapsed during run likely died of 'exertional sickling'

 Eldridge was the fifth line-of-duty death in the department’s history and first that occurred during training activities.

-During his academy’s first physical training exercise on July 1, 2021, Eldridge was with fellow recruits running a 2.15 mile course with a 9 minute and 44 second pace at 8 a.m. that day.
+During his academy’s first physical training exercise at 8 a.m. on July 1, 2021, Eldridge was with fellow recruits running a 2.15-mile course with a pace of 9 minutes, 44 seconds.
 The temperature was 79 degrees.
 He began to falter at the 1.4-mile mark and fell to the ground shortly thereafter, according to the report.

 Although he said he wanted to continue, Eldridge was unable to walk or stand on his own.
 His level on consciousness soon decreased and he was taken to CJW Medical Center, where he was admitted into intensive care.
 He died two days later, on July 3, 2021.